Ymatigoosa/playreact-prototype1/README.md

 # About

-FOR THE GLORY OF SCALA HUEHUEHUE
+FOR THE GLORY OF SCALA

 # How to run?